spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 they may not be in the same order they were entered in unlike arrays.
 But like arrays, the only way to access the value in an object is through indexing.

-Objets are defined by curly brackets `{}`.
+Objects are defined by curly brackets `{}`.
 Open up the console and let's make some objects.

 ```js